LittleCanOpener/Milestone-Project-2-Snake-Game/README.md

 <li>Comments inside the Javascript and ReadME.File color code for when a text or code ends making it easier to navigate the code making it simpler for people with any form of learning disability to navigate and keep track of where they are.
 (It's why some are made longer than normal comments)</li>
 <li>I made test.js as a scratch note to copy my code and store there for safe keeping as I found myself addicted tearing things apart and mixing other codes together, It is not apart of the final stage of this project</li>
 <li>I went with setInterval instade of setTimeout because it's faster and it makes the game more smooth, on the down side it also makes the snake slightly faster but that's alright as the more you progress the infinitely harder the game will become.</li>
+<li>The Game is not compatable with smaller devices but it's made responsive in the terms of viewing so users can atleast see what they have opened.
+The game is intended for Desktop or Laptop users as the controls are bound to the arrow keys.
+Users with touchscreen wont be able to interact with the game itself.
+That will definently something to bed added in the future.</li>
+<li><a href="https://github.com/users/LittleCanOpener/projects/2" target="_blank">Furture Implications</a> Can be found in the project section for this project</li>
 </ol>
 <h3>Github Terminal Commands</h3>
 <ol>